felixsuwarno/fintech-duitku-wallet-topup-analytics/README.md

 This project extracts behavioral insights, builds customer cohorts, models LTV, and forecasts monthly revenue.
 An end-to-end FinTech analytics workflow built from raw transactions to business-ready insights.

+This analysis is structured to move from overall platform performance, to customer retention and value, and finally to business risks and recommendations.
+Each section builds on the previous to explain why revenue declined and what actions matter most.

+## Limitations:
+This analysis is based on ~6 months of post-launch data.
+Results reflect early-stage behavior and should be revalidated as usage patterns stabilize.

 **Dataset Coverage:**
 Transactions in this dataset span **July 18, 2024 → January 24, 2025**, representing ~6 months of real digital wallet top-up activity.
 This rolling-window time range mirrors how FinTech companies typically analyze recent user behavior, revenue trends, and cohort performance.

+---

+## Executive Summary

+- Platform usage and revenue grew rapidly after launch but declined steadily after October
+- Revenue moves in line with usage, indicating growth depends on active customers, not pricing changes
+- Most customers stop using the platform shortly after their first transaction
+- Later customer cohorts generate less value than earlier ones, even when active
+- A small group of high-value users drives a meaningful share of revenue
+- The core business issue is weak early retention, not acquisition volume
+- Improving early engagement and protecting high-value users matters more than scaling new sign-ups

 ---